simeononsecurity/simeononsecurity.ch/content/articles/ansible-vs-ansible-semaphore-vs-ansible-tower/index.en.md

 - **Visual Feedback**: It offers real-time feedback and visual indicators for playbook execution, making it easier to track the progress and status of automation tasks.

-- **Integration with Version Control Systems**: Ansible Semaphore integrates with version control systems like Git, enabling seamless collaboration and versioning of automation code.
+- **Integration with Version Control Systems**: Ansible Semaphore integrates with version control systems like Git, enabling smooth collaboration and versioning of automation code.

 ### **C. Benefits and Use Cases**